Version for visually impaired persons

 National Preventive Mechanism

 Article 26.
-(1) In acting as National Preventive Mechanism, the Ombudsman shall visit the places of detention referred to in Article 28a, para 1 of the Ombudsman Act and shall review complaints and signals from persons detained therein.
+(1) In acting as National Preventive Mechanism, the Ombudsman shall visit the places of detention referred to in Article 28a, para 1 of the Ombudsman Act and shall review complaints and alerts from persons detained therein.

 (2) Visits under paragraph 1 may be planned or ad hoc.